-Rumor: FaceTime for iPod Touch and iPad based on email addressesAlex Wagner - Senior News Editor
+Rumor: FaceTime for iPod Touch and iPad based on email addressesAlex Wagner - Deputy Managing Editor, News Desk

 With the introduction of FaceTime, the longstanding rumors of an iPod Touch, and more recently, iPad, with a camera have gained even more steam.
 Boy Genius Report has received a tip from one of their "reliable Apple sources" detailing just how FaceTime calling will work with future iPod Touches and iPads.
 Since those devices don't have a phone number to dial like iPhones do, BGR's tipster says that it will instead be based on email addresses.
 Users can simply register an email address with their iPad or iPod Touch and use that to initiate FaceTime calls.
 When receiving a FaceTime request, the device will also receive a push notification so users can easily answer or decline the call.
 It's unclear how this would work for iPod Touch/iPad-to-iPhone FaceTime since the iPhone version still requires a phone number, but BGR believes that the email system will be added to the iPhone at some point, as well.